Italy's Other National Dish

 It can also be grilled and served with Bruschetta-like toppings like mushrooms and tomatoes.
 Leftover polenta is also very versatile as it can be fried and covered in butter, melted lardo, or cheese.
 In many ways, polenta reflects the people who have relied upon it for so long - those long suffering peasants that had to make do with what they had.
 They have left Italian cooking the legacy of an eminently flavorful, filling and versatile dish known as polenta.

-Defying its humble origin now polenta is moving toward a new audience, the gourmet food restaurant and a more high end class of clientele.
+Defying its humble origin, now polenta is moving toward a new audience, the gourmet food restaurants and a higher-end class of clientele.

 By Justin Demetri